theoahfeldt/miking-jupyter/README.md

 # Miking Jupyter

-The purpose of the Miking Jupyter project is to:
+The goals of the Miking Jupyter project are to:

 * Integrate Miking with the [Jupyter](https://jupyter.org/)
   environment by providing a Miking kernel for Jupyter.